 To improve fairness and to assist with project planning, Council would like to see more grant programs using an allocation to each local government area.
-In some circumstances, Council would like to see grant funding used for planning, land acquisition and design activities to progress strategically important projects.
+In some circumstances, Council would like to see grant funding used for planning, social programs, regional tourism promotion, land acquisition and design activities to progress strategically important projects.